ioannachourdaki/Biomedicine/README.md

 2. Finds the European country with the highest value of **Health.spending**
 3. Finds the first 3 European countries with the highest **Health.spending** score
 4. Graphs Well.being variable of the European countries as a function of the **Health.spending**
-5. Finds the European countries which have a **Health.spending** value greater than the mean of the **Health.spending** of 22 countries and graphs their Well.being variable values
+5. Finds the European countries which have a **Health.spending** value greater than the mean of the **Health.spending** of all countries and graphs their Well.being variable values